-Program Manager DC I-Corps Inm@vt.edu 240-319-9594 Skype:
+Program Manager DC I-Corps Inm@vt.edu 240-319-9594 Skype: mitchellindsey

 In addition to serving as the Teaching Assistant for the I-Corps[TM] L program, Lindsey also manages the logistics of coordinating and conducting the I-Corps[TM] programs for the DC regional node.
-She oversees the region's social media and outreach efforts and assists in the behind-the-scenes work in screening teams, organizing venues, training teaching assistants and planning several regional cohorts per year.
+She oversees the region's social media and outreach efforts and assists in the behind-the-scenes work in on-boarding teams, organizing venues, training teaching assistants and planning several regional cohorts and workshops per year.
+She has also served as the lead Teaching Assistant for international I-Corps programs in Mexico and Korea.
 Lindsey received her M.Ed in College Student Personnel Administration and has over a decade of experience in event and conference planning.